Semrush Pricing (2026) — Which Plan is Best for You?

 User management in Semrush

-An aspect of Semrush pricing which you need to be very aware of involves user management.
+An aspect of Semrush pricing that you need to be very aware of involves user management.
 Unlike those of many competing SEO platforms, Semrush plans only come with one user account.

 By comparison to its key competitors, I’d argue that the feature set in Semrush is — generally speaking — more comprehensive, so if you’re just intending to have one user in your organisation work on your SEO, then each plan discussed above represents very good value.